ryeash/assist/README.md

 }
 ```
 When this class is wired, no provider for Dog needs to be available.
 Assist will internally create a handle to
-get the Dog instance on the first call to Lazy.get().
+get the Dog instance on the first call to get().
 After the first call the same instance will be returned for each
 subsequent call to get().
 ```java
 Assist assist = new Assist();